Open University Guidelines

 For academically disqualified students, what are the guidelines?

 Academically disqualified students may elect to enroll at Cal Maritime through Open University to register for courses in which grades of "D" or "F" or "WU" or "IC" was earned.
-CMA repeat rules apply to Open University courses.
 All grade attempts for a repeated course will be recorded on students' transcript and averaged into the GPA calculation.
+Courses attempted through Open University are not subject to the repeat policy.
 In accordance with the University Academic Standing policy, students disqualified for a third failure of a course must successfully complete the course prior to readmission.
 It is recommended that academically disqualified students meet with the department chair for advising prior to enrolling in Open University.

 How many courses may I take through Open University at the California Maritime Academy?